zBaraka/Discord-Free-Emoji-s-in-DM-s-Bot-/README.md

 # Discord Emoji Bot

 This bot responds to commands by sending specific emojis.
-## This works without Discord nitro
+## This works without Discord Nitro
-This bot is for non-nitro users.
+This bot is for non-Nitro users.
-Note that it might not work in some servers, but it will work in DMs GDMs and most servers.
+Note that it might not work in some servers, but it will work in DMs, GDMs, and most servers.

 ![example](https://github.com/user-attachments/assets/2b601492-31dc-42c2-aed3-caa8113d02b4)

 Follow the instructions below to install, configure, and run the bot.